neumino/neumino.github.io/movies.md

 ### Luca
-*Released on 2021-06-17, vote average 8*
+*Released on 2021-06-17, vote average 8.3*

-Set in a beautiful seaside town on the Italian Riviera, Disney and Pixar’s original feature film “Luca” is a coming-of-age story about one young boy experiencing an unforgettable summer filled with gelato, pasta and endless scooter rides.
-Luca shares these adventures with his newfound best friend, Alberto, but all the fun is threatened by a deeply-held secret: they are sea monsters from another world just below the water’s surface.
+Luca and his best friend Alberto experience an unforgettable summer on the Italian Riviera.
+But all the fun is threatened by a deeply-held secret: they are sea monsters from another world just below the water’s surface.

 <iframe id="player"
 	type="text/html"